Dabolus/polymer3-webpack-starter-kit/README.md

 yarn serve
 # Starts webpack dev server with live reload on http://localhost:8080

+yarn build
+# Builds the production ready website in the build/ directory

+yarn build:transpiled
+# Same as the command above, but it also transpiles JS code to ES5

 yarn install
 # Installing the dependencies on the main package will automatically install
 # The dependencies on both the frontend and the conf package